emmercm/www/src/blog/building-team-connection-with-personal-fist-to-five.md

 title: Building Team Connection with Personal Fist to Five
 image: https://unsplash.com/photos/zC97zwviFLk
-date: 2022-08-07T20:01:00
+date: 2022-08-07T20:13:00
 tags:
 - agile
 - opinion

 ---

-Fist to five is a technique for gauging consensus on a prompt, but it can also be used to build personal connections.
+Fist to five is a technique for gauging consensus on a prompt, but it can also be used to build connections within teams.

-## Classic fist to five
+## Traditional fist to five

 Typically fist to five is used to gauge consensus, support, or excitement on a prompt.
 A facilitator will give a prompt such as: